Foreign policy of Donald Trump during the 2016 presidential election: Libya

+Support for 2011 intervention

 Trump was a strong supporter of the 2011 military intervention in Libya, arguing "fervently" on a number of occasions that U.S. military intervention was necessary to advert humanitarian disaster in Libya and warning that it would be "a major, major black eye for this country [the U.S.]" if it failed to depose Gaddafi.
 In a February 2011 video blog, Trump said: "I can't believe what our country is doing.
 Qaddafi in Libya is killing thousands of people, nobody knows how bad it is, and we're sitting around we have soldiers all have the Middle East, and we're not bringing them in to stop this horrible carnage ...
 Now we should go in, we should stop this guy, which would be very easy and very quick."
 Trump made similar comments in a March 2011 appearance on Piers Morgan Tonight.
 In 2011, Trump also advocated U.S. seizure of Libyan oil.

+Opposition during 2016 campaign

 While campaigning for the presidency in 2016, Trump reversed his earlier position, stating on several occasions that the U.S. would be "so much better off" or "100% better off" if Gaddafi remained in charge of Libya.
 At a Republican primary debate in February 2016, Trump claimed that he "never discussed" the Libyan intervention at the time it occurred; Politifact noted that this assertion was "patently inaccurate" and gave it its "Pants on Fire" rating.
 In June 2016, Trump again reversed course, saying on CBS' Face the Nation that he would have supported "surgical" bombing, against Gaddafi in particular.
 However, during both an NBC presidential forum and a presidential debate in September 2016, Trump once again reversed his position, criticizing Hillary Clinton for her support for the 2011 military intervention.

 In May 2016, Trump suggested that the United States should bomb ISIL in Libya.